Screening for brain tumours

 This page is about screening for brain tumours.
 Screening means testing people for early stages of a disease before they show any signs of having it.

 Brain tumours are quite rare.
 So if screening was used, large numbers of people who were well would have brain scans that they did not need.
-So at the moment screening is not currently recommended or practical for brain tumours.
+At the moment the harms outweigh the benefits.
+So screening is not currently recommended or practical for brain tumours.

 Question about cancer?
 Contact our information nurse team